 The British Library

 J.K.
 Rowling is in my literary pantheon because her books magically turned a generation of middle schoolers into readers.
 Hook ’em while they are young and you make a reader for life.
-And as any book-lover knows, a literary tour would not be complete without a visit to the library, or rather…The Library.
+And as any book-lover knows, a literary tour would not be complete without a visit to a beautiful library.

 The British Library has a collection of 150 million works including Da Vinci’s notebooks, the Magna Carta, a Gutenberg bible, Beatles manuscripts and 1,377 catalog items related to Harry Potter.
 Many of these treasures are on public display and they will be hosting an exhibition for the 2017 20th anniversary of Harry Potter.